-The Stanton/George Campus has a variety of recreational facilities for student use.
+The Stanton and George Campuses have a variety of recreational facilities for student use.
 A multipurpose gymnasium and athletic fields accommodating a wide range of recreational, intramural and collegiate sporting events are located at the Stanton Campus site.
 Racquetball and basketball courts are available at Wilmington.
 Both locations contain Fitness Centers housing Nautilus and other fitness-related equipment.
 Activity Coordinators organize intramural sport programs throughout the school year.